cseanburns/semantic_web_development/src/3b1-margins-borders-padding-sizing.md

 A key characteristic of the CSS box is that, like boxes in general, it has four edges, marked by the following keywords:
 **top**, **right**, **bottom**, and **left** (in that order).
-We can use CSS to target any of these sides or all sides at once and style boxes using the lessons covered in the prior section on [Colors and Units of Measurement](3a2-colors-units-measurements.html).
+We can use CSS to target any of these sides, or all sides at once, and style boxes using the lessons covered in the prior section on [Colors and Units of Measurement](3a2-colors-units-measurements.html).

 ## Margin